The Advice I Wish I Had Been Given About Breastfeeding

 Breastfeeding should not be stressful, painful or torturous.
 But unexpected problems can sometimes arise, such as when the baby’s latch changes as the milk comes in.
 Pain is the body’s indicator that something is wrong and is the most common reason for early weaning.

-While many latch problems self-resolve by about 6 weeks, no parent should be expected to endure weeks of discomfort.
-Nipple pain can sometimes be corrected with simple instruction on correct positioning and latch, other times there may be an issue such as a lip or tongue tie causing the difficulty, but it takes an experienced eye to see what’s not right.
+Although many latch problems self-resolve by about 6 weeks, expecting parents to endure weeks of discomfort is unreasonable.
+Correct positioning and latch can sometimes correct nipple pain with simple instruction.
+At other times, an issue such as a lip or tongue tie may cause the difficulty, but it takes an experienced eye to spot what’s not right.

 New parents often are concerned about how much milk their baby is getting when nursing.
 Milk supply issues (real or perceived) are the second most common reason for early weaning, and Lactation Consultants can be very helpful in those situations.